-DCG has self-assessed its provision as Good, which is in line with the December 2019 Ofsted Judgement and its self-assessment of 2021-22.
-The ESFA rated DCG's financial health as Good in October 2021.
-The ESFA financial health dashboard grades the College as 'good'.
+DCG has self-assessed its provision as Good, which is in line with the December 2019 Ofsted Judgement and its self-assessment of 2022-23.
+The ESFA rated DCG's financial health as Good in May 2023.
+The ESFA financial health dashboard grades DCG as 'good'.

 The Corporation undertakes a review of the effectiveness of its performance annually to facilitate ongoing improvement.
-This took place in July 2022 and feeds into the Corporation's Improvement Plan.
+This took place in October 2023 and feeds into the Corporation's Development Plan.

-An annual review against the inspection frameworks for further education, higher education and early years was undertaken in October 2022.
+An annual review against the inspection frameworks for further education, higher education and early years was undertaken in October 2023.

-An annual attendance review takes place and was presented to the Search and Governance Committee on 8 November 2022.
+An annual attendance review takes place and was presented to the Search and Governance Committee on 12 October 2023.